-This major provides study in both the theoretical and the practical aspects of biomedical engineering that builds on a student's previous knowledge and experience.
-It also provides the student with an ability to critically analyse and evaluate information and solve problems and creates a basis for further study in biomedical engineering.
+This major provides study in both the theoretical and the practical aspects of civil engineering that builds on a student's previous knowledge and experience.
+It also provides the student with an ability to critically analyse and evaluate information and solve problems and creates a basis for further study in civil engineering.

 On completion students will be able to:

-- evaluate problems and use professional skills and knowledge in the systematic development of biomedical devices and infrastructure;
+- evaluate problems and use professional skills and knowledge in the systematic development of civil infrastructure;

-- describe a variety of biomedical engineering techniques and understand the processes through which this knowledge has been developed;
+- describe a variety of civil engineering techniques and understand the processes through which this knowledge has been developed;

 - understand the engineering fundamentals needed to generate a solution appropriate to the social, political, international, economic and environmental contexts in which they are applied.